chase-scott/Monopoly/README.md

 - Save/load features using java serialization.
 - International versions with custom street names, values and currencies in XML format.
+- XML document is parsed using an API called SAX.

 ### Changes since last deliverable: